minimalist baking: molten chocolate lava cake with raspberry coulis

-The recipe calls for a double boiler, but I didn't have one so instead I melted the chocolate and butter in a medium saucepan (medium so it didn't burn) until it was half-liquid, half solid.
+The recipe calls for a double boiler, but I didn't have one so instead I melted the 6 oz chocolate and 1 stick of butter in a medium saucepan (medium so it didn't burn) until it was half-liquid, half solid.

 Then I shut off stove, and let the residual heat finish melting it.
 DON'T burn or overcook the chocolate; it will start getting fudgey, which you won't be to use.

-In a medium bowl, beat the eggs with the egg yolks, sugar, and salt at high speed until thickened and pale (I didn't have a mixer, so I had to do it by hand...would not recommend as it took a lot longer than it should have).
+In a medium bowl, beat the 2 eggs with the 2 egg yolks, ¼ cup sugar, and pinch of salt at high speed until thickened and pale (I didn't have a mixer, so I had to do it by hand...would not recommend as it took a lot longer than it should have).

-Fold chocolate into egg mixture and add flour.
+Fold chocolate mixture into egg mixture and add 2 tbsp flour.

 Spoon batter into ramekins and bake for 12 minutes (I would even say say 10 is okay too, especially if your oven is really hot).